 Stay away from illegal drugs and from abusing legal drugs, including Adderall and similar substances.
 Bracketing for the moment the issue of which drugs are more or less harmful, getting caught with any illegal drug is a mistake that can follow you for some time and foreclose opportunities that you may regret losing.
 It should go without saying that you should stay well clear of any serious drug.
 Without getting too far into personal history, I’ve seen people become addicted to serious drugs and can assure you that such a state is something you want to avoid at all costs, including the cost of not experimenting at all with these substances.
 Drug addiction is not trivial, is not pretty, is not something one brings under control easily, and, as any addict will tell you, is not something from which one ever fully recovers.
 Abusing prescription drugs can lead to similar outcomes.

 The other predictable temptation is academic dishonesty: cheating, plagiarism, and the like.
 There are strong practical and ethical reasons not to cheat.
 Unfortunately, academic dishonesty runs rampant in the modern university.
 Statistics suggest that most students will cheat in some way during their undergraduate careers, so many of your acquaintances will be cheating in one way or another and you may be tempted implicitly or explicitly to cheat yourself.
 Don’t give in to this temptation.
 First, there will be consequences if you are caught.
 These consequences vary from professor to professor; however, my own policy is to immediately fail the cheater in the class, not simply on the assignment, and to report the dishonesty to the appropriate Dean or Deans.
+Imagine failing a class because you were caught cheating on a relatively minor quiz.
 If it is an egregious case or a repeat offense, I will advocate for the expulsion of the student from the university.
 Academic dishonesty undermines the integrity of the university community, undermines your fellow students, and undermines your own education.
 It demonstrates that you care nothing for what a university education is supposed to accomplish and that you would be better off leaving university, taking some time to get your act together, and returning if and when you are ready to take the process seriously.

 Well, that’s the end of the essay.
 However, for those who are interested, here are a few other thoughts.